Chicken Piccata

 Cooking

-Now add the rest of the artichoke hearts, fresh thyme and capers, simmer until the artichokes are cooked, about 4 minutes.
+Now add the artichoke hearts, fresh thyme and capers, simmer until the artichokes are cooked, about 4 minutes.

-On low to medium heat, whisk in the last half of the butter, the cream and all the lemon juice, simmer and whisk until you have a creamy emulsion.
+On low to medium heat, whisk in half of the butter, the cream and all the lemon juice, simmer and whisk until you have a creamy emulsion.
+Allow that sauce to bubble on low heat while the cutlets are seared.

-In the original large cast iron pan, add half of the reduced sauce and then add back the chicken cutlets, and then the other half of the sauce on top of everything.
+Now add the reduced sauce to the chicken cutlets, it will sizzle and become quite creamy.
 Simmer on low to medium until fully cooked, about 4 minutes.

-Remove from heat, add the lemon zest, Italian parsley, the seared lemon slices and the seared artichoke hearts on top.
+Remove from heat, add the lemon zest and the Italian parsley, with the seared lemon slices on top.
 Serve with a side of pasta, potatoes, rice or crusty bread… all of which are really amazing as they soak up this sublime sauce.
+We are including images of several versions, each style is fabulous.
+Enjoy!